*This article was updated on 6 September 2021.

 iii.
 Compounding of the management and maintenance offences of the Housing Development Account (HDA) under the Housing Development Regulations (1A), 5 (6), 6 Housing Development Account) 1991.

-As of 30 October 2020, there were 412 developers who are guilty of not settling their compound payments – this is an increase from the 387 developers who failed to settle their TPPR as of 4 September.
+As of 3 September 2021, there were 409 property developers who are guilty of not settling their compound payments – this is a slight decrease from the 412 developers who failed to settle their TPPR as of 20 October 2020.

 Some of the guilty developers are: